zaborowska/ML4Sim_Documentation/docs/ML_Model/workflow.md

 ### Calorimeter setup and mesh definition

 In our studies, we use simplified and realistic calorimeter geometries.
-The simplified calorimeter is a setup of concentric cylinders with interchanging layers of materials (active and passive).
+The simplified calorimeter is a setup of concentric cylinders with interchanging layers of materials (active and passive), as defined in the [Geant4 extended example Par04](https://gitlab.cern.ch/geant4/geant4/-/tree/master/examples/extended/parameterisations/Par04?ref_type=heads).
 In the figure below they are represented in red for passive absorber and in blue for active material.
 Energy deposits are scored in the detector using a cylindrical readout structure (black), centered around the particle momentum, as shown in the figure below.
 Dimensions of the readout structure are configured w.r.t what the study needs in terms of granularity.
 Those readout structures would have the same dimensions for each studied geometry to facilitate creation of the universal shower representation.
 To ensure the same containment of particles, it implies that the size of the readout cells will be different for each geometry.

 ![](/img/ML_workflow/Par04_CaloSetup_EnergyDep.png)